Skip to main content

 Transfer credit assessment

-Your transfer credit is assessed after you apply, but it's good to understand what transfer credit you could be eligible for before you apply.
+Your transfer credit will be assessed after you have submitted all required documents, but it's good to understand what transfer credit you could be eligible for before you apply.

-An official Transfer Credit Assessment will be at the point of offer and will detail credit granted.
+An official Transfer Credit Assessment will be included at the point of admission and will detail credit granted.
 All successful applicants are eligible to receive either 7.0 or 9.0 credits based on previous postsecondary education, work experience and professional training.
 See breakdown below.

 Credit for previous postsecondary education